tarantula-team/CSS-injection-in-Swagger-UI/README.md

 # CSS-injection-in-Swagger-UI

-We have found a CSS Injection vulnerability on Swagger UI that allows attacker to use the Relative Path Overwrite (RPO) technique to perform CSS-based input field value exfiltration.
+We have found a CSS Injection vulnerability on Swagger UI that allows attacker to use the Relative Path Overwrite (RPO) [2][3]technique to perform CSS-based input field value exfiltration.
+In our PoC, we were able to successfully steal the value of the CSRF token.

 **Researcher: Kevin (DatLP) of The Tarantula Team, VinCSS (a member of Vingroup)**

 ## What is Swagger UI

 Swagger UI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
-It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.
+It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption [1].

 ## Background